February 7, 2018

 When working in a warehouse, there are many potential hazards that could cause injury.
-According to OSHA, the rate of fatal injuries in the warehousing industry is higher than the national average for all other industries.
+According to the Occupational Safety and Health Administration (OSHA), the rate of fatal injuries in the warehousing industry is higher than the national average for all other industries.

 Best practices for warehouse workers

 Following safety guidelines is essential to cutting down on risks to warehouse workers.
 Here are some recommended best practices for your employees:

 - Training and certification is required to use material handling equipment

 - Be aware of your surroundings.
 Watch out for hazards such as moving vehicles or unstable materials.

 - Pedestrians should only walk in designated areas and walkways